Western Animation / Wait Till Your Father Gets Home

 - Harry Boyle was also drastically different.
 While still conservative, he was much more hotheaded, difficult to be reasoned with, yelled a lot and was even prone to threats of violence when he lets his anger get the best of him.

 - Follow the Bouncing Ball: The intro has a variation: While Irma sings the Title Drop, Harry is seen driving his car over a bumpy road formed by the words.

-- Frivolous Lawsuit: Harry is encouraged to file one when he has a minor accident that coincides with a tight time in the family finances.
-Ultimately, he decides against it.
+- Frivolous Lawsuit: Subverted.
+Harry is encouraged to file one when he has a minor car accident that coincides with a tight time in the family finances.
+The subversion comes when he ultimate decides not to go through with it.

 - Getting Crap Past the Radar: Lots of the subject matter on this show was meant for adults, despite being a family-friendly show (for the late 1960s/early 1970s).
 The first episode centered on Harry being accused of cheating on his wife, and there are a lot of episodes centered on sex and nudity (one where Alice wants to wear a dress with a see-through top, one where Alice is asked to pose nude for a painter, one where Harry threatens to press charges against a man who is sunbathing nude on a public beach, one where the entire neighborhood is on the lookout for a Peeping Tom, among others).

 - In "Sweet Sixteen", when Irma tells the lisping, metrosexually-dressed caterer that her husband is not completely sold on the idea of a catered party, he answers: "Oh, don't worry.
 I get along very well with fellas" (cue laugh track).